Master Storm Damage

 Standards for inclusion

 Licensing and credentialing alignment.
-Restoration contractors in the directory are classified against credential benchmarks published by named industry bodies.
+Restoration contractors in the network are classified against credential benchmarks published by named industry bodies.
 The IICRC (Institute of Inspection, Cleaning and Restoration Certification) publishes the S500 standard for water damage restoration and the S520 standard for mold remediation, both of which define competency thresholds relevant to post-storm work.
-Listings are categorized by whether the associated contractor class typically operates under IICRC-certified technicians, state contractor licensing boards, or both.
+Providers are categorized by whether the associated contractor class typically operates under IICRC-certified technicians, state contractor licensing boards, or both.

 Storm chaser risk distinction.
-The directory draws an explicit boundary between locally established contractors and itinerant post-storm solicitors.
+The provider network draws an explicit boundary between locally established contractors and itinerant post-storm solicitors.
 The storm chaser contractors risk page details the fraud and workmanship risk profile associated with solicitation immediately following major weather events — a documented pattern flagged by the National Insurance Crime Bureau (NICB) and state attorneys general in storm-affected jurisdictions.

 Residential vs. commercial contrast.
-Residential storm damage restoration and commercial storm damage restoration are treated as distinct listing categories because scope, permitting complexity, insurance structures, and contractor licensing requirements differ materially between the two.
+Residential storm damage restoration and commercial storm damage restoration are treated as distinct provider categories because scope, permitting complexity, insurance structures, and contractor licensing requirements differ materially between the two.
 A roofing contractor licensed for residential work under a state's Class B license may not hold the Class A or specialty license required for commercial low-slope membrane systems.

-How the directory is maintained
+How the provider network is maintained

-What the directory does not cover
+What the provider network does not cover

-Damage categories outside storm causation — including fire, earthquake, and non-weather-related flooding — fall outside the directory's defined vertical scope.
+Damage categories outside storm causation — including fire, earthquake, and non-weather-related flooding — fall outside the provider network's defined vertical scope.
 Storm-triggered events that produce secondary damage, such as mold remediation following storm intrusion or contents restoration after storm, are included because the causal chain originates in a storm event, even when the remediation discipline is shared with non-storm scenarios.